casualcore/casual/middleware/common/log.md

-casual.tcp           | logs details about tcp stuff casual.gateway       | logs details what gateway is doing casual.transaction   | logs details about transactions, including TM casual.debug         | logs general debug stuff.
+casual.tcp           | logs details about tcp stuff casual.gateway       | logs details what gateway is doing casual.transaction   | logs details about transactions, including TM casual.queue         | logs details about casual-queue casual.debug         | logs general debug stuff.

 This is all based on just the category model, before the insight with regular expression selection, and we'll most likely start to introduce levels of verbosity.

 ### example